-The Save the Tasmanian Devil Program began to establish an Insurance Population of Tasmanian devils in 2005, gathering animals from areas of the State where there had not been evidence of DFTD.
-The Insurance Population is designed to ensure the survival of the species and Insurance Population animals could play an important role, if ever needed, in helping to re-establish healthy wild populations in Tasmania.
+The Save the Tasmanian Devil Program began to establish a Captive Population of Tasmanian devils in 2005, gathering animals from areas of the State where there had not been evidence of DFTD.
+The Captive Population is designed to ensure the survival of the species and Insurance Population animals could play an important role, if ever needed, in helping to re-establish healthy wild populations in Tasmania.

-The Insurance Population concept and parameters grew out of an international workshop held in Hobart in July 2008.
+The Captive Population concept and parameters grew out of an international workshop held in Hobart in July 2008.
 Read more

 Zoos and Wildlife Parks in Australia: